-B. C. Permit Materials Waiver
+A. C. Permit Materials Waiver

-The Director may waive the requirement for any or all plans or permit items specified in this chapter section upon finding that the information on the application is sufficient to demonstrate that the proposed work will meet the approval criteria detailed in this Cehapter and other City ordinances.
-Such waiver of a requirement-for permit materials shall not be construed as waiving any other requirements of this Chapter or related regulations.
+The Director may waive the requirement for any or all plans or permit items specified in this section upon finding that the information on the application is sufficient to demonstrate that the proposed work will meet the approval criteria detailed in this Chapter and other City ordinances.
+Such waiver of a requirement shall not be construed as waiving any other requirements of this Chapter or related regulations.